-The medical history was part of the Head Start Application form that you completed.
-As part of the application, you signed a permission slip for your child to receive the vision, hearing, developmental, social/emotional and height/weight screenings required by Head Start.
+Parents will receive Child Medical Information form with child's acceptance letter to HeadStart.
+As part of the child's medical information form you signed a permission slip for your child to receive the vision, hearing, developmental, social/emotional and height/weight screenings required by Head Start.
 You also had an opportunity to give Head Start permission to obtain documentation of your child's latest hemoglobin/hematocrit from WIC.
 The information gathered from the medical history is very important and is used to determine the health needs of each child.
 If you need to change or add to the medical history of your child, please contact the Health Specialist with the needed changes.